Man in outdoor gear fills water bottle from a mountain stream on rocky terrain.

 Staying hydrated in the wild

 Staying hydrated on the hills matters.
-Carrying all the water you need rarely makes sense on longer adventures.
-With the right knowledge and kit, you can safely refill from natural sources and keep pack weight down without compromising safety.
+Water is heavy, with 1 litre weighing about 1 kilogram, so carrying all you need rarely makes sense on longer adventures.
+With the right knowledge and kit, you can safely refill from natural sources, reduce pack weight, and stay properly hydrated without compromising safety.

 Person kneels on rocky shore, filling a cup from a mountain stream, surrounded by rugged, snow-dappled peaks.